 The personal archives of dramatists and choreographers are valuable resources for political and social researchers.
 The papers indicate how writers and technicians have interpreted current events in their work.
 They can also reveal the reactions of governments and political organisations to artistic output.

-Special Collections holds the archives of one of the most important theatre companies in Yorkshire: the West Yorkshire Playhouse Collection.
+Special Collections holds the archives of one of the most important theatre companies in Yorkshire: the Leeds Playhouse Collection.

 This large collection has great research potential.
 Researchers can uncover changing social and cultural interests through studying the performances staged.
 Press files and show reports reveal the audiences’ reactions.
 Cultural, social and local economic changes are evident in the advertisements and artwork in programmes, flyers and other promotional material.